MelonKony/millmint/site/factbook/society/technology/vessels/volcanic-class.md

 	InService="4"
 >}}

-The **Volcanic-class fleet carrier** is a class of aircraft carrier of the {{<link/marine>}} of {{<link/vekllei>}}.
-Their introduction over the middle of the 21st Century represents a significant advancement in {{<link/vekllei>}} naval aviation capabilities, designed to project air power over Commonwealth [republics](/republics/) and support various strategic roles.
+The **Volcanic-class fleet carrier** is a class of aircraft carrier of the [[marine|Marine Services]] of [[Vekllei]].
+Their introduction over the middle of the 21st Century represents a significant advancement in [[Vekllei]] naval aviation capabilities, designed to project air power over Commonwealth [republics](/republics/) and support various strategic roles.
 With a displacement of 60,000 tons, the vessel accommodates a large air wing (or "section") typically comprising 40 to 50 aircraft, including VTOL advanced strike fighters.

 Constructed with a flat-deck design and equipped with an electromagnetic catapult system, the *Volcanic*-class allows for rapid launching of aircraft.
 The carrier’s nuclear propulsion system enables extended deployments without the need for frequent refuelling, allowing the class to patrol Vekllei's territories almost continuously.